-In 2018, ATC has been involved in various planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
-ATC continues to monitor and gauge the impact of changing energy policy on Capitol Hill and at FERC and on regulatory rules.
-To help anticipate future demands on the transmission grid of these changes, ATC undertakes internal analyses and participates in regional studies.
+In 2022, American Transmission Co.
+(ATC) has been involved in various planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
+ATC continues to monitor and gauge the impact of changing energy policy on Capitol Hill, at the Federal Energy Regulatory Commission (FERC) and on regulatory rules.
+To help anticipate future demands on the transmission grid, ATC undertakes internal analyses and participates in regional studies.

 Regional Transmission Assessments